rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 The standard Erzya language is written with an unmodified Cyrillic alphabet, and this leads scholars to enumerate twenty-seven consonant phonemes instead of twenty-eight and five vowels instead of six (cf. Zaicz 1998: 185; Bartens 1999: 27; Imajkina 2008).
-These figures include the phonemes f, x and i͔ (attested in the dialects to various extents are typical of loanwords), and ŋ, which is indigenous and forms some minimal pairs with n and ń before velar plosives (see major consonant and vowel allophones below, and also section 3.1.)
+These figures include the phonemes *f*, *x* and *i͔* (attested in the dialects to various extents are typical of loanwords), and *ŋ*, which is indigenous and forms some minimal pairs with *n* and *ń* before velar plosives (see major consonant and vowel allophones below, and also section 3.1.)

 <table class="better-table">